ietf-tools/bibxml-service/docs/topics/architecture.rst

 from authoritative sources and output it formatted consistently per the Relaton data model.

+The PostgreSQL database that is part of the service does not contain critical data, losing all data would only require reindexing the above bibliographic data sources.

 .. seealso::

    * For a full list of Relaton datasets and how they are generated: